menglisa/RadiationTherapyDecisionSupport/README.md

 Sort of an extension to Sphinx, allows us to write documentation in the code itself - version not specified
 * [Jupyter Notebook](jupyter.readthedocs.io/en/latest/install.html) - For showing results of python functions in html-like file.
+* [pymysql](https://pymysql.readthedocs.io/en/latest/) - To connect to the MySQL server that stores intermediate data for the program
+* [sshtunnel](https://sshtunnel.readthedocs.io/en/latest/) - For connecting to the remote server where the MySQL database is stored

 #### The Version of Python To Use